North East England: Innovations

 William George Armstrong, 1st Baron Armstrong, CB, FRS (26 November 1810 – 27 December 1900) was an effective Tyneside industrialist who founded the Armstrong Whitworth manufacturing empire.
 He was responsible for the development of the hydraulic crane and many military armaments.
 His house at Cragside, Northumberland was the first in the world to be lit by hydro-electricity, using incandescent lamps provided by the inventor Joseph Swan.

 In 1936 the first commercially viable production of acrylic safety glass, Perspex, began by ICI Acrylics and the material is still manufactured in the region by Lucite International now part of Mitsubishi Corporation.
 During the Second World War acrylic glass was used for submarine periscopes, windshields, canopies, and gun turrets for airplanes.
 Shortages in raw materials and price pressures have led to innovation by Lucite who developed their patented Alpha Technology in this region.
 This technology is now the leading technology used in the manufacture of acrylics around the world.
 It uses new feedstock's and has a cost advantage of 40% over conventional processing methods.

 Newcastle University was the first in the UK and the second in Europe to receive a licence to perform research on stem cells and is a leading centre for such research today.
-Dr Karim Nayernia was the first to isolate spermatagonial stem cells at this University.
+Dr Karim Nayernia was the first to isolate spermatogonial stem cells at this University.
 Many new healthcare developments have arisen from this stem cell expertise in the region.

-Today the region has five universities with a number of research departments:
+Today, the region has five universities with a number of research departments:

 Durham University, Newcastle University, Northumbria University, University of Sunderland and Teesside University, which have a portfolio of many innovative businesses that have spun out of their research and teaching departments.